Discover presidential stories downtown.

 Shrine of Democracy: Mount Rushmore National Memorial

 The Shrine of Democracy, Mount Rushmore, stands as a symbol of America's founding, expansion, preservation, and unification.
-Wander the Presidential Trail for an up-close encounter with the Black Hills' beauty and the memorial's grandeur.
+Wander the Presidential Trail for an up-close encounter with the beauty of the Black Hills and the memorial's grandeur.
 This trail does feature 422 stairs, so save the Thomas Jefferson ice cream from Carvers Café for after.
 A stop in the Lincoln Borglum Visitor Center, found below the Grand View Terrace, shares the deeper story of the sculpture's history.
 Don't miss the number one attended national parks program - the Evening Lighting Ceremony*.
-This program takes place every night in the summer season honoring the presidents, the memorials history, and veterans in attendance.
+This program takes place every night in the summer season honoring the presidents, the history of the memorial, and veterans in attendance.

 The White House of the Black Hills: Custer State Park